 Using the Minitab 18 statistical software nine experiments were generated.
 Each experiment set was carried out three times.
 To evaluate the breathability of produced membranes, two responses were analyzed.
 These responses were the water vapor permeability index (WVPI (%)) and the absorption rate (Abs rate (%)).
-Effects of both used products on the studied responses were evaluated by using ANOVA analysis tool.
+The effects of both used products on the studied responses were evaluated by using the ANOVA analysis tool.
 Factors and interactions with p-values equal to 0 were considered highly significant and those with p-values less or equal to 0.1 were considered significant.
-Optimum sets for inputs that give the highest absorption rate (%) and water vapor permeability index (%) values were also determined.
+Optimum sets for inputs that give the highest absorption rate (%) values were also determined.